pagkly/Zed/Investopedia3/What Corporate Governance Means for the Bottom Line.md

 What Corporate Governance Means for the Bottom Line
 ## What Is Corporate Governance?

-Corporate governance is the [system of rules, practices, and processes](https://www.investopedia.com/terms/m/mckinsey-7s-model.asp) by which a firm is directed and controlled.
-Corporate governance essentially involves balancing the interests of a company's many [stakeholders](https://www.investopedia.com/terms/s/stakeholder.asp), such as shareholders, senior management executives, customers, suppliers, financiers, the government, and the community.
+Corporate governance is the [[system of rules, practices, and processes]](https://www.investopedia.com/terms/m/mckinsey-7s-model.asp) by which a firm is directed and controlled.
+Corporate governance essentially involves balancing the interests of a company's many [[stakeholders]](https://www.investopedia.com/terms/s/stakeholder.asp), such as shareholders, senior management executives, customers, suppliers, financiers, the government, and the community.

-Since corporate governance also provides the framework for attaining a company's objectives, it encompasses practically every sphere of management, from action plans and [internal controls](https://www.investopedia.com/terms/i/internalcontrols.asp) to performance measurement and corporate [disclosure](https://www.investopedia.com/terms/d/disclosure.asp).
+Since corporate governance also provides the framework for attaining a company's objectives, it encompasses practically every sphere of management, from action plans and [[internal controls]](https://www.investopedia.com/terms/i/internalcontrols.asp) to performance measurement and corporate [[disclosure]](https://www.investopedia.com/terms/d/disclosure.asp).

 ### Key Takeaways